-Once upon a time in a beautiful forest, there lived two trees, Ra and Sha.
-Both trees were tall, stout, and dense green and provided habitat to many birds, monkeys, and a fox.
-One day, Ra spotted a woodcutter coming toward them with an ax in his hand.
-With disappointment, Ra and Sha asked all its inhabitants to immediately go and find another tree.
-All the animals simply refused and made a plan.
+Once upon a time, in a beautiful forest, there lived two trees, Ra and Sha.
+Both trees were tall, stout, and dense green, providing habitat to many birds, monkeys, and foxes.
+One day, Ra spotted a woodcutter approaching them with an ax.
+With disappointment, Ra and Sha asked all its inhabitants to go and find another tree immediately.
+All the animals refused and made a plan.

-As soon as the woodcutter came near the tree, all birds and monkeys suddenly started making noise, vigorously galloping around the woodcutter and making sure he doesn’t pick up his ax.
+As soon as the woodcutter came near the tree, all birds and monkeys suddenly started making noise, vigorously galloping around the woodcutter and ensuring he didn’t pick up his ax.
 In the meantime, the clever fox brought the king of the Jungle, the Lion.

 Seeing all these animals and lions in the area, the woodcutter ran away without even picking up his instruments.